Jaw Pain Can Be Caused By Temple Muscles

 2. Apply either warm compresses or cold packs to these muscles.
 If heat is the wrong choice, your muscles will feel a bit worse rather than better and more relaxed.
 If that happens, switch to cold packs.
 You can also use contrast therapy by applying heat, cold, heat, cold.

 The good thing about applying heat or cold therapy is that you are also treating nearby muscles at the same time.
-Check out the Ice & Heat Category here on the right hand side.
+Check out the Ice & Heat Category here.

 3. There’s a good chance that the muscles at the base of your head are also involved.
 Heat might be a fine treatment there at the top of your neck because heat is usually the treatment of choice for muscles.